christianwgd/django-lite-cms-core/README.md

 There will come some more add-ons for this lib:

-- A hirachical page model with menus
+- A hierarchical page model with menus
 - A blog app
 - ...